 Better Safe Than Sorry

-It’s better to choose the safer option than a riskier one that you may later regret.
+It’s better to choose the safer option than the riskier one.

 Between a Rock And a Hard Place